The ‘R138 Pass-By Noise’ test is a plug in for the VBOX Test Suite software.

 Along with the usual dashboard functionality, the ‘R138 Pass-By Noise’ test has some extra options that can be displayed to the user.

 It is possible to display the time and distance test results from the last run completed as a gauge on the dashboard.

 By selecting the 'Add Gauge' button from the dashboard tab, a drop down menu will appear whereby the user can select 'Test' results and then the desired parameter to be displayed.
 On selection, a gauge will automatically be added to the dashboard, along with an icon to show that they are not live values, only a repeat of the last completed test.

-It is also possible to show the current run number on the dashboard to give an easy, clear indication of the amount of runs completed.
+It is possible to show the current run number on the dashboard to give an easy, clear indication of the amount of runs completed.
 An 'OK Runs' gauge can also be added to indicate how many runs have met any specified pass conditions.